rasmus-kirk/halo/documents/thesis/02-prerequisites/index.md

 $\lg(n)$ size, by compressing the point and vectors $\lg(n)$ times, halving the size of the vectors each iteration in the proof.
-Unfortunately, since the IPA, and by extension Bulletproofs, suffer from linear verification time, bulletproofs are unsuitable for IVC.
+Unfortunately, since the IPA, and by extension Bulletproofs, suffer from linear verification time, Bulletproofs are unsuitable for IVC.

+[^bulletproofs-intro]: A gentle introduction can be found in "From Zero (Knowledge) to Bulletproofs"[@from0k2bp], which also describes Pedersen commitments and the concept of zero-knowledge.

 ## Incrementally Verifiable Computation